Explicit formulas for adiabatic elimination with fast unitary dynamics: Conclusion

 \section{Conclusion}

 This paper leverages the integral solution of Sylvester equation to propose explicit formulas for quantum model reduction via adiabatic elimination, when the remaining subsytem undergoes fast unitary dynamics.
-From a formal viewpoint, this completes the picture of spectral block-decomposition, by assuming only a timescale separation on the real part of the eigenvalues, i.e.~the degrees of freedom which vanish \emph{versus} remain in the long term, similarly to allowing a central manifold with non-trivial motion in classical systems theory.
-From a practical viewpoint, we have illustrated how our new results avoid the need to move to the interaction picture and perform an averaging approximation before treating the model reduction.
+From a formal viewpoint, this completes the picture of spectral block-decomposition, by assuming only a timescale separation on the real part of the eigenvalues, i.e.~the degrees of freedom which vanish \emph{versus} remain in the long term.
+This is the linear version of a central manifold with non-trivial motion in general systems theory.
+From a practical viewpoint, we have illustrated how our results avoid the need to move to the interaction picture and perform an averaging approximation before treating the model reduction.

-Future work should allow us to generalize the computations to any linear quantum system \cite{nurdin2017linear}, providing insights on how their various tunings can be integrated into quantum dissipation engineering.
+Future work should allow us to prove if other gauge choices could restore complete positivity of the reduced model, like in \cite{forni2019palette}, in our generalized setting too.
+Additionally, it should generalize the computations to any linear quantum system \cite{nurdin2017linear}, providing insights on how their various tunings can be integrated into quantum dissipation engineering.
 We would also use this tool to further explore corrections to averaging approximations, also called ``Rotating Wave Approximation'', RWA, and ubiquitous in quantum engineering by making things on/off-resonant.
 Indeed, while averaging expansions can in principle be carried out at higher order, they are a priori not converging, unlike the block-spectral decomposition of the present paper.